2026-2028 Catalog

 Offered at: San Luis Obispo Campus

-The Industrial Technology Concentration offers an exceptional interdisciplinary curriculum centered around product development, manufacturing, and the intricacies of supply chain and operations management.
+The Industrial Technology Concentration offers a dynamic, interdisciplinary curriculum focused on product development, manufacturing technology, and the challenges of supply chain and operations management.

-Students will immerse themselves in a diverse array of courses encompassing technology, product design, materials, manufacturing technology, quality assurance, automation, process improvement, Lean Six Sigma methodologies, innovation commercialization, entrepreneurship, business administration, project management, operations management, and the dynamics of supply chain management.
+Students engage in a broad spectrum of coursework that integrates business purpose, product design, materials science, manufacturing systems, quality assurance, automation, and process improvement.
+The curriculum also emphasizes Lean Six Sigma methodologies, commercialization of innovation, entrepreneurship, business administration, project management, operations management, and supply chain strategy.

 Packaging